PasqualeAuriemma/Language-Understanding-CNTK-MMLSPARK-/README.md

 where i have taken the code and the model.
 Then I have integrate mmlspark function to get same output than normal CNTK evaluation.

-To run this command to install and to make this software work:
+Run this command to install and to make this software work:

 spark-submit --packages Azure:mmlspark:0.10 cntk_mmlspark.py